 For instance, here I blocked access to 12+ age group apps which resulted in this.

 To provide more safety to your loved ones setting up safe locations or geofencing is available.
 On FamiSafe you can set multiple geofencing areas.
 As soon as your child goes out or comes inside the parameter, the supervisor will get a notification of the same at that point in time.

-All the parental control apps have a notification panel, but FamiSafe does it better.
-On FamiSafe, parents will get all the important notifications involving your kid’s tampering with the GPS locations, going out or coming in the geofenced parameter area, searches made on the search engines, and even on YouTube!
+All the iOS parental control apps have a notification panel, but FamiSafe does it better.
+On FamiSafe, parents will get all the important notifications involving their kid’s tampering with the GPS locations, going out or coming in the geofenced parameter area, searches made on the search engines, and even on YouTube!

 You can learn more about FamiSafe via our review.